toto1031/test-git/hello.md

+# Hello, world!
------- Test Git ------
+**------ Test Git ------**
 About: use this file to get familiar with Git.

-Hello, world!
+`Hello, world!`

-// This line is added at "another_branch"
+This line is added at "another_branch"

-// This is another version of hello.
+This is another version of hello.
 Can you see me?